 The fget_config command shows the current state and volume (hdisk) ownership.

 There are several ways to correlate a system's configuration and monitor the state of FAStT storage subsystems.
-The use of commands in validating configurations is illustrated in Figure 8 on page 41.
+The use of commands in validating configurations is illustrated in Figure 8.